-Requests for consideration for exhibition will be evaluated by IAA, in its sole judgment and discretion, on the basis of aesthetics; cultural and/or historic significance; community and/or regional interest; the ability of the IAA to display or properly care for the artwork while on the airport’s premises; or other factors which may designate the display as desirable or not desirable.
 A proposed display that approaches a commercial message without substantial aesthetic, educational, or cultural content will be directed to the IAA’s business development department for review as a sponsor-paid advertising opportunity.

-Displays may incorporate any medium that is safe for a public area and is within the weight capacity of the exhibition cases to accommodate.
+Displays may incorporate any medium that is safe for a public area and is within the weight capacity of the exhibition area to accommodate.
 The IAA reserves the right, at all times, to restrict certain media based on the nature of the project.

 Theme and Content

 The theme and content are at the discretion of the artist.
 Artists may choose to incorporate a narrative theme of local interest or may elect to present a proposal consistent with his/her past conceptual or thematic interests, aesthetics, and style providing it is appropriate to the nature of a public location.
-The theme of traveling, airplanes or aviation is also appropriate for display.
+The theme of traveling, airplanes, or aviation is also appropriate for display.
 Approaches taken may range widely as well: thought-provoking, informative, surprising, or humorous projects are just a few of the possibilities.

 Subject Matter Restrictions